 How to Set Up a POS System on Your Store Using ExpandCart?

-If you already have an online store on the ExpandCart platform and want to activate the ExpandCart POS app, just follow the below steps:
+As ExpandCart is a point of sale credit provider, if you already have an online store on the ExpandCart platform and want to activate the ExpandCart POS app, just follow the below steps:

 - From your store’s control panel, click to “Point of Sale (POS)” in the left menu, then click on the “Start Now” green button on the application page to complete buying the app.